solenedel/ReactJS-notes/TNN-react-course.md

 Another option is to add actual dependencies to the array- any state values that should trigger the useEffect function to run when they change.

+Let's say we have a state called `name`.
+If we add `[name]` to the dependency array, this will run the function in useEffect whenever `name` changes.
+We can also pass more than one item to the dependency array - for example `[name, blogs]`.